ucvm/markerDB/README.md

-# Build ITS2 databases
+# Build marker gene databases

 ## Overview

-its2Builder is a [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline to build databases of the eukaryotic ITS2 sequence for a given taxonomy.
-It retrieves ITS2 annotated sequences, trims off 5.8S and 28S sequences if necessary and formats them for common pipelins like RDP, dada2 and mothur.
+markerDB is a [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline to build databases of a marker gene sequence for a given taxonomy.
+Currently it only supports ITS2 sequences.
+The pipeline retrieves ITS2 annotated sequences, trims off 5.8S and 28S sequences if necessary and formats them for common pipelins like RDP, dada2 and mothur.

 ## Install :computer: